 Before you get all hung up on what shade of green to use for your logo or what tone you're going to use when engaging with people on Twitter, you need to step back and take a look at the big picture.

-Let's clear up the biggest misconception about brand strategy: Your brand is not your product, your logo, your website, or your name.
+By definition, brand strategy is a long-term plan for the development of a successful brand in order to achieve specific goals.
+First, let's clear up the biggest misconception about brand strategy: Your brand is not your product, your logo, your website, or your name.
 In fact, your brand is much more than that -- it's the stuff that feels intangible.
 But it's that hard-to-pin-down feeling that separates powerhouse and mediocre brands from each other.

 So to help you rein in what many marketers consider more of an art and less of a science, we've broken down seven essential components of a comprehensive brand strategy that will help keep your company around for ages.